The Swedes: Plot

+In the cold opening, Jake accidentally destroys the new office vending machine in an opening ceremony by smashing a bottle of champagne against it.

 Jake (Andy Samberg) and Rosa (Stephanie Beatriz) investigate a thief at the docks.
 They catch the thief, who holds an expensive 36-carat jewel and speaks in very broken Swedish.
 As the jewels are from Stockholm, two Swedish detectives are sent to retrieve the jewels.

-The Swedish detectives, Inspector Soren Knausgaard (Anders Holm) and Deputy Inspector Agneta Carlsson (Riki Lindhome), show they are very connected and close, unlike Jake's and Rosa's relationship as partners who avoid certain subjects.
-Jake and Rosa decide to go a step forward and find a container linked to the thief.
-However, the container proves to be an erroneous one.
-They then discover another container with the jewels inside and manage to catch the thieves.
+The Swedish detectives, Inspector Søren Knausgaard (Anders Holm) and Deputy Inspector Agneta Carlsson (Riki Lindhome), show they are very close, unlike Jake's and Rosa's relationship as partners who avoid personal subjects.
+Jake and Rosa decide to go beyond and find a container linked to the thief, which ends up being the wrong one.
+After realizing the difference in Europeans' writing dates vs Americans, discover another container with the jewels inside and manage to catch the thieves.
 After the Swedes leave, Jake and Rosa decide to improve their relationship as partners, with Rosa revealing to Jake that she has a boyfriend.

 Meanwhile, Holt (Andre Braugher) asks Boyle (Joe Lo Truglio) to be his partner in a squash championship when Kevin (Marc Evan Jackson) is out of town, but Boyle fears his extreme competitiveness, The Beast, will surface.
 After failing to give a decent match, Holt tells Boyle to "unleash the beast."
 Afterwards, they win the championship, but are banned for life from all future championships.
 Also, Amy (Melissa Fumero) and Terry (Terry Crews) help Gina (Chelsea Peretti) prepare for her upcoming astronomy test.
 Terry even brings Neil deGrasse Tyson, a friend from his gym, to help Gina.
 Eventually, they teach Gina through dancing, but Gina reveals that she already took the test and passed.